Pareto principle 80/20 rule: prioritize for teams

 When you get into the office in the morning, what's the first thing you do?
 Most people grab their caffeinated beverage of choice, check their email, and prioritize their tasks for the day.
 But what techniques do you use to identify what needs to get done first?

 One common technique is called the Pareto principle, also known as the 80/20 rule.
 This technique can help you determine and prioritize your highest-impact tasks, increasing your productivity throughout the day.
+Below, we'll explore the Pareto principle, see real-world examples in action, and learn how to apply it to your work for better focus and results.

 What is the Pareto principle?